Ex-Bullet/Web3-Blockchain-App/README.md

-# Web 3.0 Blockchain Application
+# Modern Web 3 Blockchain Application

-## Introduction
-Project created to test ecosystem
-Web3 wallet connection crypto website
+Write smart contracts on Ethereum network that allows users to send transactions through the blokchain.